EU-JAV

 WHAT WE DO

-During 3 years (1st August 2018 – 31st July 2021) and with a total budget of 5,800 k€, the project is developing 8 workpackages to reach its objectives.
+During 3 years and a half (1st August 2018 – 31st March 2022) and with a total budget of 5,800 k€, the project is developing 8 workpackages to reach its objectives.

 This project has received co-funding from the European Union’s Health Programme under Grant Agreement no. 801495.